krlu/RAMS2025Tutorial/README.md

 # Setup
 Download [Julia v1.11](https://julialang.org/downloads/)

-run `setup.jl` from the rood directory to install all dependencies including Scruff
+run `setup.jl` from the root directory to install all dependencies including Scruff

 # Running examples
 Can be run on VSCode, CommandLine, or JupyterNotebook